loicchamberlin/pool-detection/README.md

     - Recreate the OOP Structure from my C++ program into Python : DONE
     - Add a function to convert pixel position *(x,y)* to geolocalisation *(longitude, latitude)* : DONE
     - Modify geodata.py function download_satellite_image() to save the image with a right name : DONE
+    - Modify the existing image are used in the program in order to avoid reading/writing them : TO DO
+    - Add description to methods, classes, etc : TO DO
     - Create unitests : TO DO
     - Create functionnalities for inference use : TO DO
     - Add UI to simplify use : TO DO